Why the Annual Physical Still Matters

 Head-to-Toe Examination

-Your doctor will systematically examine your body, including your eyes, ears, nose, throat, neck, heart, lungs, abdomen, skin, and extremities.
-This hands-on assessment can reveal conditions you may not have noticed, such as an irregular heart rhythm, an enlarged thyroid, or a suspicious skin lesion.
+Your doctor will systematically examine your eyes, ears, nose, throat, neck, heart, lungs, abdomen, skin, and extremities.
+This hands-on assessment can reveal conditions you may not have noticed — an irregular heart rhythm, an enlarged thyroid, swollen lymph nodes, or a suspicious skin lesion.

 Medical History Review

-Expect your doctor to ask about any new symptoms, changes in your health since your last visit, family medical history updates, current medications, supplements, and lifestyle factors such as diet, exercise, alcohol use, and tobacco use.
-Being honest and thorough during this conversation is one of the most valuable things you can do for your health.
+Expect questions about new symptoms, changes since your last visit, family history updates, current medications and supplements, and lifestyle factors such as diet, exercise, sleep, alcohol, and tobacco use.
+Many physicals also include a brief mood and mental-health check, since depression and anxiety are common and treatable.
+Being honest here is one of the most valuable things you can do — your doctor cannot act on information you do not share.

 Screening Tests and Lab Work